bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 <h4><b> II.
 Defining Model Architecture:</b></h4>
 <p>
 Here we define the model as Basset with three convolution layers and two layers of fully connected hidden nodes.
-We even performed Batch normalization for scaling the activations after each convolution layer and before the activation layer.</p>
+We have even performed Batch normalization for scaling the activations after each convolution layer.
+The same thing we have also done before the activation layer.</p>

  ```python
 def get_model(load_weights = True):